 Steel reinforcement in MS products more than WINDOWS

-In many profiles used for the production of windows in MS more than WINDOWS is used closed steel reinforcement with a thickness of 2 mm, laser welded.
+In many profiles used in the production of windows in MS more than WINDOWS, closed steel reinforcement with a thickness of 2 mm, laser-welded, is used.
 It is located in m.in. in multi-chamber profiles of the bluEvolution 82 series,used in the production of window frames in md version.
 In addition, the factory uses steel shapes with a thickness of 2.5 or 3 mm.
 In the group of solutions used there are also steel bars with a thickness of up to 10 mm.

 Gain shape and strength

 From a mechanical point of view, the most advantageous strength properties can be obtained when using a round tube.
 It is therefore the construction cranes that are made of such elements.
 Unfortunately, a circular pipe cannot be placed in the window profile.
 To ensure the best possible properties, a rectangular steel pipe is used in MS windows where this can be achieved.
 This shape allows you to make the most of the space inside the profile and ensure proper rigidity.